filipednb/spring-core/README.md

 “Spring framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
 Spring handles the infrastructure so you can focus on your application”

 In [this repository](https://github.com/filipednb/spring-core.git), we will focus to undertand how **Spring Core Container** works.
+Each example will have a package that contains a main class that you can run to see it working.

 ## Introducing objects dependencies